Harfenlabor/harfenlabor.com/exampleSite/content/research/virtuosic-and-delicate-the-sound-of-natural-trumpet.md

 **Köll**: \[00:23:58\] Thinking about the solo cantatas, there is a sense that trumpet playing is a team sport.

 **Lackner**: \[00:24:05\] Yes, it is.
 There are many sonatas and concerts for two, or even three trumpets, even whole cantatas by Bach.
-The three trumpets distribution was very important for Bach, Telemann and Handel, from two up to four trumpets.
+The three trumpets distribution was very important for Bach, Telemann and Händel, from two up to four trumpets.
 In Caldara and in the opera you often have eight trumpets, that is, four choirs, each with the corresponding instruments, everything was possible.
-In Innsbruck, during the golden age of Maximilian \[I\], there were twenty-four court trumpet players.
+In Innsbruck, during the golden age of <span id="person_tag">Maximilian I</span>, there were twenty-four court trumpet players.
 This was, of course, a status symbol: the more trumpets a ruler had for appearances, the more important he was considered to be.

 **Köll**: \[00:25:03\] Yes, the trumpets were a beautiful, important attribute of authority.
 You also have a big brass band project, maybe you could say something about it for our audience?
 What are your plans and what does this arc from the Early Music to brass band projects mean to you?